 So, first, the most common one that I see is the person saying that the touching was accidental.
 Maybe they were picking the child up.
 It also depends on how successful the arguments will be based on the relationship between the child and the alleged perpetrator.

-Your best bet is, to be honest with your attorney.
-I always encourage people to tell me the truth about what happened, what their intent was and give me an idea of what they think the other side is going to say so we can evaluate whether this is a case which we should fight or if this is a case that we need to resolve.
+Your best bet is to be completely honest with your attorney.
+I always encourage people to tell me the truth about what happened and what their intent was.
+This honesty allows us to evaluate the case effectively and determine the best strategy for resolution, whether it's a fight or a negotiation.

 But realize when it comes to these sexual assault cases, many relatives are accused of doing bad things to their niece, nephew, or other family members, and the prosecutors see this a lot.